Aiven-Open/klaw-docs/docs/setup-configuration/klaw-installation/run-source.md

    - **Username:** `superadmin`
    - **Password:** `kwsuperadmin123$$` (for Klaw releases 2.5.0 and older)
    - **Password:** `welcometoklaw` (starting from the Klaw 2.6.0 release)
+   - **Password:** based on configuration of klaw.superadmin.default.password in core/resources/application.properties (starting from the Klaw 2.9.0 release)

 ## Next steps